 We’ve been washing our hair since forever and It's almost like we think we already know everything about washing our hair.
 Right?
 I know what you're thinking... since when was hair-washing interesting?
-It's really the last thing we probably thinkabout.
+It's really the last thing we probably think about.
 We go in, enjoy the shower and that is it.
-We are really probably more focused on the after care and usingserums orleave in conditionersbut today we are going back to the foundations of hair care.
+We are really probably more focused on aftercare and using serums or leave-in conditioners but today we are going back to the foundations of hair care.
 This is Hair-washing 101.

-I like to use one dime sized amount for the front of a head and the other one for the back of my head.
+I like to use one dime-sized amount for the front of my head and the other one for the back of my head.
 Work it from side to side until the whole head has been scrubbed gently.
 I focus on the top of my head where I feel I have the most oil and massaging that spot feels great as well.

 We know the water to use and the motions to scrub the scalp to a healthy level so now let us consider the actual cleansing tool.

 The type of shampoo also matters because if you are just washing your hair without considering what you put in it, what is the point?
 Invest in a shampoo that fits your hair type.
 There are shampoos created for fine hair to add volume.
 There are specialized shampoos for defining curly hair or thickening fine hair.
 We also know of shampoos to boost volume.
 Pick one that suits your hair and choose one with natural products that will nourish your hair from within.
 It pays to be discriminating about what you put on your hair.
 It is your crowning glory and it deserves the very best treatment.

 This goes the same in choosing the right conditioner.
 If you have oily hair, choose one that is light or clarifying.
 If your hair is dry, choose one that would hydrate and make it shine, At this point, let us also talk about proper conditioning.

 If shampoos were made to cleanse, conditioners are meant to moisturize hair and hope to bring back some moisture that shampooing tends to strip away.
 So, how long should we leave a regular conditioner to the hair?